Clinic Number

 Knee pain is very common and affects approximately 25% of adults and is also common in active children.
 We can suffer from knee pain during activities such as walking, running, going up and down the stairs or when bending or straightening the knee.
 Generally, most knee pain can resolve with the appropriate Physiotherapy treatment and rehabilitation and does not require any further intervention.
 However, in some cases, further treatment such as injection therapy or surgery is required.

 The Knee can present with many injuries that may occur from a trauma such as a ligament sprain, muscle tear, meniscus injury, bony injury or others.
 Overuse injuries may be attributed to imbalances in the lower limb such as poor movement patterns, reduced muscular strength/endurance, poor stability or a lack of mobility.
 Overuse injuries generally come on over time and may impact different structures such as the patella tendon, PFJ and bursa.
 To be able to ascertain accurately your injury and the most suitable way forward, we use conventional methods and digital technology in our assessment to determine not just your diagnosis but other contributing factors.
+This can encompass VALD Force deks, Hand held Dynanomter and motion analysis in providing the highest level of examination.
 There are many knee injuries we see in Edinburgh Physiotherapy and here are just some of the most common conditions listed below.

 For information on Children's knee pain click here